Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 \subsection{Clifford algebra}

 We introduce the Clifford algebra to define the spin group.
-The Clifford algebra induces the $\Z_2$-grading vector space corresponding to the chiral-right and chiral-left chirality.
-The chiral structure of the Yang--Mills theory is an essential ingredient of the standard theory of particle physics.
+The Clifford algebra induces the $\Z_2$-grading vector space corresponding to left and right chiralities.
+The chiral structure of the Yang-Mills theory is an essential ingredient in the standard theory of particle physics.
 While the Hodge-dual operator induces the $\Z_2$-grading vector space for two-form objects in the four-dimensional manifold, the Clifford algebra does it for spinors.
 In physics, a spinor field corresponds to a fermion, and a curvature two-form does to a bosonic force field.
 Thus, both fermions and bosons in particle physics are categorised owing to chirality, thanks to the Clifford algebra and the Hodge-dual operator.

 Suppose $V_{ n}$ is an $n$-dimensional vector space defined in a manifold equipping metric tensor $\bm\eta$.
 The Clifford algebra in $V_{ n}$, denoted as $\Cl(V_{ n})$, is an algebra fulfiling